 Although a system of delegations of power from the National Assembly to the First Minister and from the First Minister to other Ministers and staff was put in place reflecting a traditional division between an executive and legislature, in practice this system proved difficult to understand and operate.

 In Wales (and Scotland and Northern Ireland) the relationship between the judiciary and the legislature differs from the relationship between the judiciary and the UK Parliament.
-The courts (by virtue of provisions made by Parliament) may strike down Assembly Acts if they are incompatible with European law or the European Convention Rights set out in the Human Rights Act 1998.
-Unlike in Scotland and Northern Ireland, and probably uniquely, there are two legislatures for Wales but only one legal jurisdiction (England and Wales), and therefore one judiciary.
+The courts (by virtue of provisions made by Parliament) may strike down Assembly Acts if they are outside devolved competence or incompatible with European law or the European Convention Rights set out in the Human Rights Act 1998.
+Unlike in Scotland and Northern Ireland, and probably uniquely, there are two legislatures for Wales making different laws in the same legal jurisdiction (England and Wales), and therefore one judiciary.
 This single judiciary, therefore, interprets and applies the legislation made for Wales both by the UK Parliament and the National Assembly.